deontic/repostchecker/README.md

 <img width="555" alt="image" src="https://user-images.githubusercontent.com/68165727/183302256-4b454920-2a14-4493-a8c2-77de2f5b68c8.png">

+# !!
+With the recent app breaking API changes Reddit has introduced, the functionality of this plugin has been restricted

 #### note:
 remember repostsleuth can't always detect reposts  (e.g when certain changes have been made to the image)